Social Media

 Best Paper Awards

-Among all the papers applied for an award or reported by the reviewers, the TPC together with the Award Co-Chairs will shortlist 20 papers for each category.
-As soon as these lists are available, the Award Co-Chairs will nominate, for each thematic domain, an Award Committee of four distinguished professionals in the field, who will assess the shortlisted papers and downselect 5 finalist papers.
+Among all the papers applied for an award or reported by the reviewers, the TPC together with the Award Co-Chairs will compile a shortlist of papers for each category.
+As soon as these lists are available, the Award Co-Chairs will nominate, for each thematic domain, an Award Committee of four distinguished professionals in the field, who will assess the shortlisted papers and select 5 finalist papers.
 Following the procedure described below, the panels will then select the winner paper in each category.

 Awards Selection Procedure